 The correlation between degrees of legal singularity and methodological gaps, established as hypothesis (see e.g. Prieto Ramos, 2014b), has been tested through a mixed-method approach that combines lexicometric (quantitative) and acceptability (qualitative) analysis to measure consistency and adequacy levels of terminological decisions, as well as their adherence to recommendations found in the corresponding institutional terminological resources.

 After a first case study on the translation of “due process” (Prieto Ramos and Guzmán, 2018), the systematic analysis of translations’ accuracy and consistency levels has been expanded to other representative terms of the abovementioned categories.
-The findings suggest significant correlations between legal singularity and translation accuracy levels, and between intertextual consistency and accuracy fluctuations (Prieto Ramos, 2020c; Prieto Ramos and Guzmán, 2023b).
+The findings suggest significant correlations between legal singularity and translation accuracy levels, and between intertextual consistency and accuracy fluctuations (Prieto Ramos, 2020c; Prieto Ramos and Guzmán, 2023a).
 A PhD thesis (Guzmán, 2019) on the consistency of English-Spanish and French-Spanish translations of 30 names of judicial bodies from six national jurisdictions in UN texts on human rights treaty implementation, as well as a subsequent study on the corresponding translation techniques and adequacy levels, confirm the same patterns (Guzmán and Prieto Ramos, 2021).
 Another PhD thesis (Bona-Pellissier, 2023) was devoted to the in-depth analysis of adequacy and intratextual consistency in the case of the English-French translations of five terms (“court of appeal”, “due process”, “high court”, “magistrates’ court” and “prima facie evidence”) in LETRINT 0 texts.
-The findings of a comparison of human and neural machine translations (NMT) of the same terms into French and Spanish (Guzmán and Prieto Ramos, forthcoming) point to similar difficulties for three NMT systems, especially as regards intratextual consistency.
+The findings of a comparison of human and neural machine translations (NMT) of the same terms into French and Spanish (Guzmán and Prieto Ramos, 2024) point to similar difficulties for three NMT systems, especially as regards intratextual consistency.

 Consistency in institutional translation was also the focus of a study on the role of international organizations as terminological agents in dealing with neologisms from English (Prieto Ramos and Morales Moreno, 2019).
 A diachronic and comparative analysis of patterns of translation of four terms representative of international law areas (“governance”, “tariff peak”, “tariff escalation” and “hedge fund”) in the three settings of the project suggests a direct relationship between degrees of fragmentation of terminological work, perceived linguistic authoritativeness of each institution and levels of terminology harmonization.